davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_2122_smartcards_sol.md

 ### **2.3 Propose an improvement to this algorithm such that the previous attack is not possible anymore.**

 1. **Algorithmic Balancing:**
 Adjust the algorithm to perform a fixed number of operations per cycle, regardless of the key bit being processed.
 This could mean always performing both the square and multiply operations but discarding the result of the multiply when the key bit is '0'.
-This balance ensures the power consumption remains consistent across all cycles.
+This balance ensures that power consumption remains consistent across all cycles.

 3. **Randomize Operation Order:**
-Introduce non-deterministic order of operations where possible.
-For instance, rather than always performing the square operation before the multiply, randomize which operation comes first to prevent a clear power consumption pattern from forming.
+Introduce a non-deterministic order of operations where possible.
+For instance, rather than always performing the square operation before multiplying, randomize which operation comes first to prevent a clear power consumption pattern from forming.

 By incorporating these improvements, the RSA algorithm would become more resistant to side-channel attacks based on power analysis, as the modifications aim to eliminate distinguishable power consumption patterns that can be tied to specific key bits.
 It's important to note that implementing these changes should be done with care to ensure that the security enhancements do not inadvertently introduce new vulnerabilities or significantly impact the algorithm's performance

 ### **2.4 Is this new algorithm is safe against perturbation attacks?
 Explain why.**
-It is way more robuts but it can be vulnerable to other perturbation attacks.
+It is way more robust but it can be vulnerable to other perturbation attacks.

 ## Section 3 - Verify PIN

 ### **3.1 Explain the countermeasures at lines 1 and 2**

-The idea of having a custom constant value for true and false may be to avoid unintentional return values that may lead to success/fail of the function.
+The idea of having a custom constant value for true and false may be to avoid unintentional return values that may lead to the success/failure of the function.

 ### **3.2 Explain the countermeasures from line 12 to 15**